 Mason Gross School of the Arts offers the following performance degrees:

-• Master of music degree in voice with a concentration in opera
+- Master of music degree in opera

 Learning Goals of the MM Degree in Performance